asjadanis/Tic-Tac-Toe/README.md

 One of the 3d model is provided by [Tomás Laulhé](https://www.patreon.com/quaternius) The dino was used from [sketchfab](https://sketchfab.com/models/56a3e10a73924843949ae7a9800c97c7)

+## How to run

+After cloning the repo run the following commands.

+npm install.
+npm start.

 ## Future Work

 Using [D3.js](https://d3js.org/) visualize the game tree in real time.